eQosys/.github/profile/README.md

 ## Future projects
  * QIOS - The operating system for the QIPU.
 It is written in QINP & QISM.

+ * QIFS - The official filesystem used by the QIOS.

  * QISA - The instruction set architecture documentation for the QIPU.